the-vtex-files/the-vtex-files.github.io/discovery.md

 Charlie is driving the single-tracked path to the Center of Agriculture (CA), surrounded by the vast fields of designer wheat and its germane funghi rocking softly in the gentle wind.
 An undisturbed rural idyll,<br>
 Indeed, life is spoilt on the far side of the moon.<br>
 It is early in the day, the terminator has shifted and moon dust has settled.
-A long 334.5h work shift lies ahead for Charlie, as a proud member of administrative staff, she is responsible for keeping the crops tidy and their picking before nightfall.<br>
+A long 334.5h work shift lies ahead for Charlie, as a proud member of administrative staff, she is responsible for keeping the crops tidy and their picking before nightfall.
 The rich harvest is not tantamount with a poor stock market performance, excessively strong winds guarantee a tremendous daily net profit, whenever it's switch-off time for the reaper and crop eradication policy is left to nature.

 The vehicle's dead angle monitoring is off, no need, nor time for that on an exemplarily managed orb like VteX, intelligent self-enmeshing sensor technology scans the territory and sends signals if anything fails to function as usual.
 This once vexing rustling noise is impinging Charlie's auditory system, sparse and all at once, but her existing potential cannot be utilized, vision adjustment proves difficult in prevalent lunar near vacuum conditions.
 ```